microsoft/atlas-design/site/src/atomics/aspect-ratio.md

 </div>
 ```

-In other scenarios, the source image has a different intrinsic aspect ratio.
-Changing the ratio without
-squishing the image can be done with [image atomic](../atomics/image.md) `object-fit-cover`.
+If the source image has a different intrinsic aspect ratio than the atomic ratio the image will be stretched.
+This scenario can be prevented with [image atomic](../atomics/image.md) `object-fit-cover`.

 ```html
 <div class="padding-xxs width-350">